Vanya-class minesweeper

 The Vanya class were a series of minesweepers built for the Soviet Navy between 1960 and 1973.
 The Soviet designation was Project 257.

 Design

 The ships were designed as coastal mine hunters.
 The hulls were built out of wood for significantly reduced magnetic signature.
 Measures were also taken to reduce electrical and acoustic signature.
 The propellers were fitted without bubble shields.
 A more advanced version the Project 257DM was introduced in the mid-1960s.
 The Project 699 was a version with more powerful diesel engines for towing heavier sweeps.

+In addition to 8 naval mines, all Project 257D, Project 257DM, and Project 699 vessels were armed with a single AK-230M autocannon for anti-aircraft defence.

 Ships

 A total of 47 units were built by shipyards in Kolpino and Vladivostok (3 Project 699).